50 Fastest Horses to Ever Win the Kentucky Derby

 Due to a hoof wall injury, Swaps did not compete in the Preakness or the Belmont Stakes, and both wins went to Nashua.
 However, Swaps would come back and win the Santa Anita Handicap in ’56, along with seven others of his 10 starts that year before retiring.

 21. Chateaugay (Tie)

 Like many before and after him, Chateaugay was denied his Triple Crown by one race.
 In his case, it was the Preakness.
 He won both the 1963 Kentucky Derby and the Belmont Stakes.
 But what really made the Kentucky-bred colt infamous was the fact that he probably would have never run if he had not had a ventriculectomy as a 2-year-old, a surgery that improved his breathing.

 At the time, this surgery was not done often, and he was the first future classic winner to have it done.
-He is also the son of Swaps, who won the 1955 Kentucky Derby.
-More amazing is that father and son ran the race in the exact same time, 2:01.80.
+He is also the son of the aforementioned Swaps.
+More amazing is that father and son ran the race in the exact same time.

 18. Middleground (Tie)